lpmi-13/current-projects/README.md

 - possibly get single speaker samples from youtube
 - identify costs for running something in the cloud for a unique user

-## 70) Blog post about using TTS to automate micromaterials in a foundations ESL course

 ## 71) Investigate ability to automate creation of videos of an automated system creating programming micromaterials
 - eg, creating incomplete recursive functions
 - then after a time delay, showing the solution